 Applications that have been submitted by the lead applicant but not approved by the signatory before the deadline will not be considered.
-It is the responsibility of the applicant to ensure that each signatory approves the application before the deadline.
+It is the responsibility of the applicant to ensure that each signatory is given sufficient time to approve the application before the deadline.
+Late or incomplete applications will not be accepted.